mricon/korgalore/docs/usage.rst

 6. Skip targets that don't require authentication (e.g., maildir)

 .. note::
    Maildir targets don't require authentication.
-JMAP targets authenticate automatically using the configured token.
+JMAP and IMAP targets authenticate automatically using the configured token or password.

    For Gmail targets, this will open a browser for OAuth authentication.
-   For JMAP targets, this verifies the token is valid.
+   For JMAP targets, this verifies the API token is valid.
+   For IMAP targets, this verifies the password and folder exist.

 edit-config
 -----------